dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 #### `<interval>`

-A time interval is represented by plain decimal numbers (=seconds), without a special notation for minutes and hours.
+A time interval is represented by plain decimal numbers in seconds, without a special notation for minutes and hours.
-The `<interval>` element contains two decimals separated by a colon (`:`).
-The places before the decimal point are seconds, and the places after the decimal points are fractions of a second.
+The `<interval>` element contains two decimals (written with a decimal point `.`) separated by a colon (`:`).
+The values before the decimal point are seconds, and the values after the decimal points are fractions of a second.

 Attributes: